spawaskar-cora/cora-docs/docs/user-guide/search/index.md

 Once you complete your search, you are taken to the Dental search screen.
 The following columns are visible for all the Dental search:

+**The columns that are bolded are sortable.**
+*The columns that are italicized are searchable.*
+(Columns can be both sortable and searchable)

 - Key
 - Bone
 - Side